sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 #### Reference Card for Key Chords

-As reference for the key chords I add the original picture from [the original blog](https://castel.dev/post/lecture-notes-2/) but with the key chords included in the picture.
+As a reference for the key chords I add the original picture from [the original blog](https://castel.dev/post/lecture-notes-2/) but with the key chords included in the picture.

 <div align="center">
 	<img src="./figures/inkscape_shortcut.png"/>